Distraction as a Complementary Therapy for Cancer

 What is distraction?

-Distraction draws a person into a highly interesting activity to take his or her mind off pain or discomfort.
+Distraction draws a person into a highly interesting activity to take their mind off pain or discomfort.

 Can distraction help people with cancer?

-Distraction has been found to help when people are experiencing anxiety, nausea, or pain.
-It does not cure cancer.
+Distraction has been found to help when people are experiencing anxiety, nausea, or mild pain.
+It does not cure cancer or replace other treatments.
 But it has been shown that distracting a person’s mind from unpleasant thoughts, procedures, or pain may help them feel better.

 How does distraction work?